 Consider reducing the number of interview rounds to the essentials.
 Each interview should provide new insights or information about the candidate.
 This not only saves time but also respects the candidate’s schedule.

-Leverage technology to conduct initial screenings, skills assessments, and even video interviews.
 This can help filter out candidates who do not meet your basic criteria, saving time for both parties.
 If you do not offer video interviews as an option by now, you might want to consider implementing them (at least for your initial rounds of interviews).
-There has been a 57% increase in video interviews from 2019 – 2023, and more than half of employers plan to continue to use video interviews.

-Maintain open and transparent communication with candidates.
+Don’t forget to maintain open and transparent communication with candidates.
 Share the interview process timeline, what each interview round entails, and what they should prepare for.
 Keep them informed of any changes and always reach out to them regardless of the outcome.
-Some recruiters or employers claim they will let candidates know of any decisions that are made but fall short of letting candidates know when they are no longer being considered.
+Some recruiters or employers claim they will let candidates know of any decisions that are made, but fall short of letting candidates know when they are no longer being considered.

 After all this, remember to regularly review your interview process to identify bottlenecks, areas for improvement, and feedback from candidates.
 Adjust your approach as needed to make the process more efficient and candidate-friendly.